wikindx/wikindx/website/web/src/content/install/upgrade.md

     - If anything is not writeable, you will be prompted to correct this.
     - Logon as Super Administrator (simple administrators cannot upgrade).
     - If the MySQL version is wrong, you will be prompted to correct this.
-    - If the database needs upgrading, you will be prompted.
+    - If the database needs upgrading, you will be prompted to correct this.
     - Upgrade of the database schema step by step.
 In order to account for potential PHP timeouts when used on a large database, the database upgrade takes place over numerous stages.